Resources for GAMSAT section 2

 The final resource on my list is a quote generator which will help you to generate an unlimited number of quotes on hundreds of topics in a format virtually identical to the real test.

-When doing your practice essays I always recommend writing them by hand as in the real thing so you can practice your timing skills and also improve your writing speed and neatness (unfortunately due to the rise in use of devices with a keyboard, by the time they get to university many people have lost some of their hand writing skills and have trouble writing quickly and legibly).
+When doing your practice essays I always recommend typing them under timed conditions as in the real thing so you can practice your timing skills and also improve your typing speed and accuracy.

 The second thing I recommend is to always write two in a row one directly after the other to replicate test conditions so you can develop the mental agility to quickly switch from one topic to another.